 - Lots of pens

-- A Jolly Festive scorecard for each participant
+- A Jolly Festive mince pie tasting chart for each participant

 Collect together as many different brand packets of mince pies as you can.